 From the time I was a kid, I knew that a career in art would be in my future.
 It wasn’t until college that I had a concrete idea of how exactly that would translate into actually making money!

 My first computer art class was like a revelation – I finally felt at home, marrying my intuitive grasp of technology with my love for all things creative.
 How freeing to have the benefit of moving something a bit to the right or left without starting a piece all over again, or even better, the ability to undo!
 While in college, I learned a lot about the concepts of good design and the basics of software packages.
-I wouldn’t trade that foundation for anything, but to be honest, I think I learned more about actually making design work in the real world in my first two weeks on the job.
+I wouldn’t trade that foundation for anything and I know that I wouldn’t be where I am today without the amazing professors who shared their wisdom.
+But if I’m being honest, while they did the best that anyone could have done to prepare me, I think I learned more about actually making design work in the real world in my first two weeks on the job.
+It’s just impossible to lesson-plan the diversity of scenarios two weeks in a pre-press position will teach you.
+College-age me didn’t love the idea of starting off in pre-press, I wanted to be a designer!
+Now I understand that was the absolute best place for me to start out.

 I was blessed to have an amazing mentor at my first job.
 She was committed to teaching me all the wealth of knowledge she had acquired over the years she’d been in the business (from the days where they did things by hand and computers were just a glimmer in the distance!).
 I learned from her how to work efficiently and with purpose (hello keystrokes!) and also learned many of the things that, in my opinion, are what take a project from a good concept to polished and professional.